SpikeInterface/probeinterface/doc/overview.rst

 Ripple, Plexon, Intan, Multi-channel System) a headstage is used that is connected to the main recording device.

-The complexity of the probe wiring and device wiring leads to the difficult task to directly link the **physical electrodes on the probe**  and the **logical channel index on the device**.
+The complexity of the probe wiring and device wiring leads to the difficult task to directly link the **physical contacts on the probe**  and the **logical channel index on the device**.

-Recent *spike sorting* (i.e. methods to extract single neurons' activity from the extracellular recordings) algorithms mainly strongly rely on the probe geometry to exploit the spatial distribution of the electrodes and improve their performance.
+Recent *spike sorting* (i.e. methods to extract single neurons' activity from the extracellular recordings) algorithms mainly strongly rely on the probe geometry to exploit the spatial distribution of the contacts and improve their performance.

 Therefore, there is a need to correctly handle probe geometry and the wiring to the device in an easy-to-use and